-Since I have determined that the remainder of the information at issue, specifically information under the category of "agreement objections", was not "supplied" for the purpose of the section 17(1) exemption, the second part of the three-part test for exemption under section 17(1) has not been established.
+I have concluded above that none of the information at issue in these appeals was "supplied" by the OTCC/407 ETR for the purpose of the section 17(1) exemption, and therefore, the second part of the three-part test for exemption under this section has not been established.
 Accordingly, it is not necessary for me to consider whether harm is likely to result from disclosure of this information.